slavonic/slavonic.github.io/users.md

 Microsoft Corporation does not recognize Church Slavonic as a language, and so hyphenation and spell checking are not available, even in third-party extensions.
 Furthermore, there is no support for Church Slavonic in Microsoft Office.
 Church Slavonic texts **may** display correctly in Microsoft Office using the Ponomar Unicode font.
-However, your results may vary, and you may see inocrrectly positioned diacritical marks, missing characters and other problems.
+However, your results may vary, and you may see incorrectly positioned diacritical marks, missing characters and other problems.
 There are no workarounds for these issues.

 *We do not provide any support for Microsoft products*.